d-kozak/sudoku-solver/architecture.md

 (because the same amount of numbers is needed for each of them) and the infinite loop also cannot happen, because in each branch either a valid solution is found or the puzzle becomes invalid after at most as many calls as is the number of empty cells.

+## Conclusion
+Based on the reasoning above, I decided to use the [OptionsAwareDfsSolver](src/main/kotlin/io/dkozak/sudoku/solver/OptionsAwareDfsSolver.kt) as the default solver in the program.
+This solver first fills in all cells, whose value can be exactly determined, and if any empty cells remain, it picks the one with the lowest number of options and tries all of them recursively in a depth first manner.
+It managed to solve all three test cases - [Simple](src/test/resources/puzzles/first.sudoku), [Difficult](src/test/resources/puzzles/second.sudoku), [Empty](src/test/resources/puzzles/empty.sudoku) and it also passes the [fuzz test](src/test/kotlin/io/dkozak/sudoku/solver/DfsFuzzTest.kt).

+## Ideas for extension
+-[ ] Performance measurements - Measure the execution time and memory consumption for different solvers and compare them.
+-[ ] More advanced search space traversals - Try to use a heuristic (maybe even random choice) to prioritize options at the decision points.
+However, it is important to keep the cost of computing heuristic function low.
+-[ ] Parallel solver - If there are multiple choices, try them concurrently (up to the number of cores, since this task is computational intensive).